Ddystopia/rfcs/text/0000-local-default-generic-bounds-v2.md

 [drawbacks]: #drawbacks

 - It may make reading source files of crates harder, as the reader should first look at the top of the crate to see the defaults, and then remember them.
 It may increase cognitive load.
-- It may take some time for ecosystem around the language to fully adapt `!Trait`, but it will not be a breaking change.
+- It may take some time for the ecosystem around the language to fully adapt `!Trait`, but it will not be a breaking change.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives